 How to Buy the perfect Edinburgh self-catering apartment

-If you’re in the process of buying an apartment that you plan to let for short term rentals or if you already have a property and would like to have a chat about property management, please get in touch with our property guru, Nicky.
-She can be contacted at the office at 0131 558 1642 or email her on [email protected].
+If you’re in the process of buying an apartment that you plan to let for short term rentals or if you already have a property and would like to have a chat about property management, please get in touch with us, call 0131 558 1108 or email [email protected].